ookla-jennymassari/test_level_data/README.md

 Wave 02:

-Make a box plot of “task speed median” (or the 5th percentile task speed - this 05p will give you zero rows, why?).
+Make a box plot of “task speed median” by carrier using the plotly library.

 The column “task speed median” is in the root_device_data (database), md2(schema), test_types(table).